 One can make choices when one becomes awake, not before.

+- Choosing a guide.
 Pain cannot be killed; it needs to be listened to.
 It has a story to tell and lessons to teach.
 In the project of self-parenting,

 this is one essential service the adult cannot, without the greatest difficulty, provide for himself ...

 The goal is to mature and to individuate, to become a self-respecting person in his own right.
 In other words, the goal is not to be “cured” but to develop.

 The role of the therapist is, in part, that of a talking mirror in which the individual can see himself more clearly reflected, helping him to reflect on himself.

 Until he acquires the necessary skills, without a mirror he can no more see his psyche than his own eyes.

 You will feel more energy when your brain no longer has to suppress painful emotions.

 You will likely experience a feeling of power when you face your pain and create a cooperative relationship with it.

 British psychiatrist and psychoanalyst Anthony Storr sums it up by saying:

 some kind of rearrangement or sorting-out process often occurs within the mind which brings with it a sense of peace;

 But give yourself some time.
-Remember Gabor Mate’s words:
+Remember Gabor Maté’s words:

 It requires the shedding, gradually, of defenses constructed long ago out of sheer necessity.